-\paragraph{Large deviations.} Large deviations for Gibbs measures with pairwise interactions as in \cref{e:gibbs_measure} have been thoroughly studied by \citet{chafai_first-order_2014,garcia-zelada_large_2019}.
+Large deviations for Gibbs measures with pairwise interactions as in \cref{e:gibbs_measure} have been thoroughly studied by \citet{chafai_first-order_2014,garcia-zelada_large_2019}.
 In our work, we need to further include a random environment, i.e. an empirical approximation to the potential.

 Actually, \citep[Theorem 4.1 and Theorem 4.2]{garcia-zelada_large_2019} give a list of sufficient conditions to derive large deviations principles in varying environments, with applications to Gibbs measures.
 Yet, the latter applications deal with Gibbs measures for which we cannot pre-specify the equilibrium measure, an important requirement for Monte Carlo integration where the equilibrium measure should be (at least an approximation of) the target integration measure.
 Our proofs thus consist in checking the sufficient conditions of \cite{garcia-zelada_large_2019} for the potential \eqref{e:random_potential}.
 Checking these conditions in our setting is however no sinecure, especially in the case of the Coulomb interaction kernel.